Vanguard Total Stock Market ETF (NYSEARCA:VTI) Stock Position Raised by Cambridge Associates LLC MA ADV

-Cambridge Associates LLC MA ADV increased its holdings in shares of Vanguard Total Stock Market ETF (NYSEARCA:VTI – Free Report) by 57.7% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 349,387 shares of the company’s stock after buying an additional 127,822 shares during the period.
-Vanguard Total Stock Market ETF comprises 5.8% of Cambridge Associates LLC MA ADV’s investment portfolio, making the stock its 4th largest holding.
-Cambridge Associates LLC MA ADV’s holdings in Vanguard Total Stock Market ETF were worth $76,963,000 as of its most recent SEC filing.
+Cambridge Associates LLC MA ADV raised its holdings in Vanguard Total Stock Market ETF (NYSEARCA:VTI – Free Report) by 57.7% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 349,387 shares of the company’s stock after purchasing an additional 127,822 shares during the quarter.
+Vanguard Total Stock Market ETF accounts for about 5.8% of Cambridge Associates LLC MA ADV’s holdings, making the stock its 4th biggest position.
+Cambridge Associates LLC MA ADV’s holdings in Vanguard Total Stock Market ETF were worth $76,963,000 at the end of the most recent quarter.

-Several other large investors have also recently added to or reduced their stakes in VTI.
+Other institutional investors also recently added to or reduced their stakes in the company.
 Accretive Wealth Partners LLC raised its holdings in Vanguard Total Stock Market ETF by 0.9% in the 2nd quarter.
 Accretive Wealth Partners LLC now owns 4,973 shares of the company’s stock valued at $1,095,000 after acquiring an additional 45 shares during the last quarter.
-Dohj LLC lifted its position in Vanguard Total Stock Market ETF by 4.7% during the first quarter.
-Dohj LLC now owns 1,102 shares of the company’s stock worth $225,000 after buying an additional 49 shares during the period.
+Dohj LLC increased its stake in Vanguard Total Stock Market ETF by 4.7% in the first quarter.
+Dohj LLC now owns 1,102 shares of the company’s stock valued at $225,000 after purchasing an additional 49 shares during the last quarter.
 Carmichael Hill & Associates Inc. lifted its position in Vanguard Total Stock Market ETF by 0.6% during the second quarter.
 Carmichael Hill & Associates Inc. now owns 8,716 shares of the company’s stock worth $1,920,000 after buying an additional 49 shares during the period.
 Broadleaf Partners LLC lifted its position in Vanguard Total Stock Market ETF by 4.1% during the first quarter.
 Broadleaf Partners LLC now owns 1,280 shares of the company’s stock worth $261,000 after buying an additional 50 shares during the period.
 Finally, Stonebridge Capital Advisors LLC lifted its position in Vanguard Total Stock Market ETF by 20.7% during the first quarter.
 Stonebridge Capital Advisors LLC now owns 291 shares of the company’s stock worth $59,000 after buying an additional 50 shares during the period.

 Vanguard Total Stock Market ETF Stock Performance